 To erect a sign, a contractor must provide documentation in the form of an occupational tax certificate and a certificate of insurance.
 It shall be unlawful for any person to engage in the business of erecting or maintaining signs within the city unless and until such entity shall have obtained an occupation tax certificate in the state and a certificate of insurance from an insurance company authorized to do business in the state evidencing that the entity has in effect public liability and property damage insurance in the sum of \$25,000.00 for property damage for any one claim, and public liability insurance in an amount not less than \$100,000.00 for injuries, including accidental death to one person.
-The certificate of insurance shall state that the insurance carrier shall notify the city not less than 30 days in advance of any premium.
+The certificate of insurance shall state that the insurance carrier shall notify the city not less than 30 days in advance of any termination and/or restriction of the coverage, including nonrenewal, cancellation, and nonpayment of any premium.
 If the business has comparable insurance from another city or county in Georgia, the installer's insurance provider shall provide a current certificate of insurance to the city, prior to the installation of signage.
 Exception: Limited duration signs are not subject to the provisions of this section.